REST API reference

 Optionally, set the

-Sends a reminder to the payer that a payment is due for an invoice, by ID.
+Sends a reminder to the payer about an invoice, by ID.
+In the JSON request body, include a

 Templates (resource group)